 One of the reasons for this is that we can only be present without judgement.

-If we are judging our situation in any way, wishing it were different, we cannot be present.
+But if we are judging our situation in any way, wishing it were different, we cannot be present.

 And our mind is always judging.